harp-tech/harp-tech.github.io/tutorials/hobgoblin-setup.md

 ## Flashing the Firmware

 - Download the latest version of the [firmware](https://github.com/harp-tech/device.hobgoblin/releases/) that matches your Pico board.
 - Press-and-hold the Pico `BOOTSEL` button while you connect the device to your computer's USB port.
+The Pico will be mounted as a new flash drive.
-- Drag-and-drop the `.uf2` file into the new storage device that appears on your PC.
+- Drag-and-drop the `.uf2` file into the drive.

 ## Testing the Device